agnelvishal/docs/docs/tutorials/hub/development-mode.md

 ### Using the API

 Now, your users have identities and they've verified themselves.
 Next, you'll want to start created Buckets and ThreadDBs for your user.
-Let's start using hte Hub from inside the webapp.
+Let's start using the Hub from inside the webapp.

 **Install dependencies**